 During your working life, you add to your Account via different types of contributions including employer, personal and government contributions.
-If eligible, you will probably stay in

-While still working, you can draw down on some of your super benefits to supplement your income when you reach your preservation age.
+If eligible, you will probably stay in this stage the longest period While still working, you can draw down on some of your super benefits to supplement your income when you reach your preservation age.
 By doing this, you can reduce your working hours while maintaining your lifestyle.